voberle/adventofcode/2021/day11/README.md

 ## Part 2

 Part 2 felt it would require a very big number of steps and be an optimization problem, but not at all, so it was trivial.

+## Update

+Many other solutions used recursion for the flashing, which results in a bit shorter code.

+One [nice short Rust solution](https://www.reddit.com/r/adventofcode/comments/rds32p/comment/ho76jny/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) also gave a much shorter version to find the adjacent positions, which I incorporated in my solution.